-1. In this Act, unless the context otherwise indicates -

-- i. "accredit" means the process of evaluation and recognition of educational programmes offered by educational institutions relating to the construction management profession and "accreditation" has a corresponding meaning; - ii. "candidate" means a person who is registered as such in terms of section 12; - iii.
-"CBE" means the Council for the Built Environment established by section 2 of the Council for the Built Environment Act, 1999 (Act No. ... of 1999); - iv. "council" means the South African Council for the Construction Management Profession established in terms of section 2; - v. "department" means the national department responsible for public works; - vi.
-"Minister" means the Minister responsible for public works; - vii. "prescribe" means prescribe by rule made by the council under section 26, and "prescribed" has a corresponding meaning; - viii. "professional" means a person who is registered as such in terms of section 12; - ix. "registered person" means a person registered in terms of section 12; - x. "registrar" means the person appointed as registrar under section 8(a)(i); - xi. "registration" means the process of assessment of the competency of applicants and of entering the names of such persons into the register; - xii. "rule" means a rule made and in force under this Act; - xiii. "this Act" includes any notice, order or rule issued or made under this Act; - xiv. "voluntary association" means any voluntary association recognised by the council in terms of section 16.
+- 1. In this Act, unless the context otherwise indicates - i. "accredit" means the process of evaluation and recognition of educational programmes offered by educational institutions relating to the engineering profession and "accreditation" has a corresponding meaning; - ii. "candidate" means a person who is registered as such in terms of section 12; - iii.
+"CBE" means the Council for the Built Environment established by section 2 of the Council for the Built Environment Act, 1999 (Act No. ... of 1999); - iv. "chief executive officer" means the person appointed as chief executive officer under section 8(a)(i): - v. "council" means the South African Council for the Engineering Profession established by section 2: - vi. "department" means the national department responsible for public works; - vii.
+"Minister" means the Minister responsible for public works; - viii. "prescribe" means prescribe by rule made by the council under section 26, and "prescribed" has a corresponding meaning; - ix. "professional" means a person who is registered as such in terms of section 12; - x. "registered person" means a person registered in terms of section 12; - xi. "registration" means the process of assessment of competency of applicants for the purpose of registration under this Act; - xii. "rule" means a rule made and in force under this Act; - xiii. "this Act" includes any notice, order or rule issued or made under this Act; - xiv. "voluntary association" means any voluntary association recognised by the council in terms of section 16.

-Establishment of South African Council for the Construction Management Profession
+Establishment of South African Council for the Engineering Profession

-2. The South African Council for the Construction Management Profession is established as a juristic person.
+2. The South African Council for the Engineering Profession is established as a juristic person.